wasmerio/ate/doc/design.md

                 | Memory Disk |
                 '-------------'

-The ATE framework comes close to meeting these ideal properties as (when built in the fully stateless configuration) it displays these properties:
+The ATE framework comes close to meeting these ideal characteristics as (when running in [stateful mode](#stateful-mode)) it operates with these properties:

-1. It can be compiled down to one JAR binary with embedded shared configuration files.
+1. It can be compiled down to a single JAR binary with embedded shared configuration files.
-2. It uses the distributed DNS infrastructure of the Internet to bootstrap itself during startup and to validate the chains-of-trust.
+2. It uses the distributed DNS infrastructure of the Internet to bootstrap itself during startup and to validate the various roots for each chain-of-trust.
-3. It needs a high throughput network connectivity however this network can be both un-guaranteed (packets can be lost) and of moderate latency (global).
+3. It excels on high throughput network connectivity even when those networks display moderate packet loss and latency (a.k.a.
-   (a.k.a.
 The Internet).
-4. Data is distributed across the local disks wherever the binary is running which is replicated multiple times for redundancy and availability reasons.
+4. Data is distributed across the local disks wherever the ATE binary is running Kafka nodes, while data integrity during partition events is maintained through data replication.

-_Given this the ATE framework can be classified as a truly "Distributed Computing Architecture"_
+_Given the properties above it is appropriate to classify the ATE framework as a "Distributed Computing Architecture"_ suitable for large scale deployments.

 Reference: https://en.wikipedia.org/wiki/Distributed_computing
 Reference: https://en.wikipedia.org/wiki/Single_point_of_failure